-Students are eligible to apply for the Direct Stafford Loan program through Title IV federal Funds.
-Applicants must:
+Students are eligible to apply for Title IV Funds through the Direct Loan program.
+To apply, applicants must:

-- Complete the admissions process and be fully admitted to Mars Hill Graduate School. - Complete the Free Application for Federal Student Assistance (FAFSA) located online at www.fafsa.ed.gov; the federal code for MHGS is G34664. - Submit additional documentation to verify eligibility as requested by Student Financial Services.
+- Complete the admissions process and be fully admitted to The Seattle School of Theology & Psychology. - Complete the Free Application for Federal Student Assistance (FAFSA) located online at www.fafsa.ed.gov; the federal code for The Seattle School is G34664. - Submit additional documentation to verify eligibility as requested by Student Financial Services.